 Now, what a full IMU calibration will do is reset the inertia measurement unit so it knows what is straight and level.

 A full IMU calibration will fix other problems such as your drone flying erratically and no signal issues.
 For instructions and the full procedure visit this link – Phantom 3 IMU reset.

 Straight after the full IMU calibration, then do another gimbal calibration immediately.

 Check for and download the latest Phantom 3 update for your drone.
 In a lot of cases, a software update will fix glitches and software bugs including IMU problems.
 Software controls the hardware and this could very will fix the problem.
 Before you download the latest update, read the release notes to see if there is a fix for any gimbal or IMU problems.

 Physical Hardware Misalignment

-Here’s another terrific video which goes though some of the information which I covered above.
+Here’s another terrific video, which goes though some of the information covered above.
 This video comes from Simon Newton who is terrific at explaining everything about drones.